cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 -

 # DROPZONE, WORKSPACE

+// - Check YAML frontmatter for `framework_here` keys
+// - Merge / prioritize them with line-based metadata
+// - Provide advanced sorting/aggregation
+// - Convert the final data into your desired "graph" structure
+// - Use dv.markdownTable(...) for a pure-Markdown output
+// - Use nested loops if you want to group by 'dotKey'
+// - If performance is a concern with large vaults, consider partial matching
+//   or caching results in local files, etc.

 - The file/folder order for the framework data in Obsidian is also an issue that needs to be accounted for